Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 JANE IN SPACE are multi-media artists in truth, their official videos are magnificent amalgamations of sight and sound.
 They provide a whole other outlet and, ultimately, experience for those that see these opulent ocular constructs.
 See what I mean (get it?) in this video below for the aforementioned “Eat Your Face“.

-Then there’s “Breaking Glass“, a melodic dispelling of human emotion that strikes harrowing impact with a soft touch.
+Then there’s “Breaking Glass“, a melodic dispelling of human emotion that strikes a harrowing impact with a soft touch.
 It is textural, taking on a clear-cut coat of space rock early on, yet is so rife with poignant sincerity that it’s nearly impossible to be unaffected when it’s over.
 The song is quite moving, much like the objects undergoing apparent telekinetic manipulations within the accompanying video.

 Of the six songs comprising this album, I especially enjoy the title track, “Gorerunner“, immensely.
 The song is pretty much the best example of JANE IN SPACE‘s ability to meld and weave genres into one superbly distinct, unique machination.